strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.4.5-to-4.5.1.md

 To prepare the migration:

 1. Make a backup of the database in case something unexpected happens.
 2. Make sure you are migrating from a version greater than or equal to 4.4.5.
-If not please migrate to that version first, else this script will not work.
+If not, please migrate to the 4.4.5 version first, else this script will not work.
 3. In the `./database/migrations` folder, create a file named `2022.11.16T00.00.00.remove_duplicated_relationships.js`.
 4. Copy and paste the following code into the previously created file: